itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/ELB.md

 - sticky sessions enable your users to stick to the same EC2 instance.
 - cross zone load balancing enables you to load balance across multiple Availability-Zones
 - Path patterns allow you to direct traffic to different EC2 instances based on the URL contained in the request.
+- Sticky sessions are commonly used when users have to write something to the server, so sticky sessions keep the user on the same ec2

 ##### Q: The load balancer is sending all the traffic to one ec2 instance and you notice no traffic is being sent to the second ec2 instance, what will you do?